-Alcatel-Lucent was our largest customer in fiscal 2015 and 2014.
-Alcatel-Lucent purchases products directly from us and through contract manufacturers and distributors.
-Purchases by Alcatel-Lucent represented approximately 32%, 25%, 19% and 12% of our net revenues in the three months ended June 30, 2015 and in fiscal 2015, 2014 and 2013, respectively.
-Cisco Systems, historically our largest OEM customer, purchases our products primarily through its consignment warehouse, Wintec Industries Inc, and also purchases some products through its contract manufacturers and directly from us.
-Historically, purchases by Cisco Systems have fluctuated from period to period.
-Based on information provided to us by Cisco Systems' consignment warehouses and contract manufacturers, purchases by Cisco Systems represented approximately 9%, 13%, 19% and 29% of our net revenues in the three months ended June 30, 2015 and in fiscal 2015, 2014 and 2013, respectively.
-Our revenues have been substantially impacted by significant fluctuations in sales to Alcatel-Lucent and Cisco Systems, and we expect that future direct and indirect sales to these two customers will continue to fluctuate substantially on a quarterly basis and that such fluctuations may significantly affect our operating results in future periods.
-To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues in fiscal 2015, 2014 or 2013.
+Nokia (Alcatel-Lucent) was our largest customer in fiscal 2017, 2016 and 2015.
+Nokia (Alcatel-Lucent) purchases products directly from us and through contract manufacturers and distributors.
+Purchases by Nokia (Alcatel-Lucent) represented approximately 42%, 41%, 32% and 25% of our net revenues in the three months ended June 30, 2017 and in fiscal 2017, 2016 and 2015, respectively.
+Cisco Systems, our largest OEM customer prior to fiscal 2014, purchases our products primarily through its consignment warehouse, Wintec Industries Inc, and also purchases some products through its contract manufacturers and directly from us.
+Based on information provided to us by Cisco Systems' consignment warehouses and contract manufacturers, purchases by Cisco Systems represented approximately 8%, 9%, 9% and 13% of our net revenues in the three months ended June 30, 2017 and in fiscal 2017, 2016 and 2015, respectively.
+Our revenues have been substantially impacted by significant fluctuations in sales to Nokia (Alcatel-Lucent) and Cisco Systems, and we expect that future direct and indirect sales to these two customers will continue to fluctuate substantially on a quarterly basis and that such fluctuations may significantly affect our operating results in future periods.
+To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues in the three months ended June 30, 2017 or in fiscal 2017, 2016 or 2015.